charleschen35353/CV-Algo-Demo/README.md

 run $python photo_editor.py

-To start with, simply click on "upload" button.
+To start with, simply click on "upload" button at the bottom of the main screen.

-Once the image is uploaded, one can apply filters under "Filter" Tab.
+Once the image is uploaded, one can apply filters under "Filter" tab.

-One can resize images under "Modicfication" Tab.
+One can resize images under "Modicfication" tab.

-Once can adjust contrast, birghtness and sharpness under "Adjust" Tab.
+Once can adjust contrast, birghtness and sharpness under "Adjust" tab.

 To use segmentation, simply click on the "One-tap Segmentation button" under "Character Extraction" Tab.
 All foreground objects will be removed.